Automation and Job Loss Statistics: The Robots Are Coming

 Research shows that AI will have a big impact on the GDP of countries like China and the United States.
 China’s GDP is expected to grow by an astonishing 26% due to AI, while North America faces a potential 14% boost.
 Almost half of these economic gains will come from product enhancements, experts say.
 It is projected that AI taking jobs away from humans will drive product variety, with increased attractiveness, personalization and affordability.

-Manual production and office administration jobs will continue to face the most risk when it comes to automation in the next decade.
+Over the next decade, in-house manual production and office administration jobs will continue to face the most risk due to outsourcing or automation.
 Positions that don’t require a bachelor’s degree are almost at double the risk of occupations that do.
 Only 24% of those jobs are likely to be automated, while occupational groups like food preparation and serving could face disruption of up to 80%.
 Automation job loss statistics show these jobs in stark contrast to jobs that require higher levels of education such as engineering and financial operations.
 Only about 14% of those jobs are projected to disappear in the short term.

 Just as the IT boom was mostly confined to big-city states on the coasts, so automation is likely to be bring employment opportunities to displaced educated workers on on the east and west coasts.
 States in the heart of the US are at the highest risk of losing jobs due to automation.
 The biggest problem these places have is that in some, only 25% of adults hold bachelor’s degrees.
 This automatically puts them at high risk of being disrupted by automation, especially considering that heartland states rely heavily on industries like manufacturing, agriculture and transportation.